POST GST EFFECT ON SMES – A TAX WHICH HAS TAKEN THE COUNTRY BY STORM – GST

 - Efficient Logistics System leading to faster delivery

-- Absence or reduction of tax burden for new ventures
+- Absence or reduction of a tax burden for new ventures

 Disadvantages of GST for SME’s